manjamcmills/PyBer_Analysis/README.md

 Total Rides:

-&nbsp;•	Urban cities had the most total rides, with 68.4% of the total rides.
+&nbsp;&nbsp;•	Urban cities had the most total rides, with 68.4% of the total rides.

-&nbsp;•	Suburban cities were in the middle with 26.3% of the total rides.
+&nbsp;&nbsp;•	Suburban cities were in the middle with 26.3% of the total rides.

-&nbsp;•	Rural cities had the least total rides, with only 5.3% of the total rides.
+&nbsp;&nbsp;•	Rural cities had the least total rides, with only 5.3% of the total rides.

 Total Drivers:

-&nbsp;•	Urban cities had the greatest number of  drivers, with 80.9% of the total drivers.
+&nbsp;&nbsp;•	Urban cities had the greatest number of  drivers, with 80.9% of the total drivers.

-&nbsp;•	Suburban cities were in the middle with 16.5% of the total drivers.
+&nbsp;&nbsp;•	Suburban cities were in the middle with 16.5% of the total drivers.

-&nbsp;•	Rural cities had the least number of drivers, with only 2.6% of the total drivers.
+&nbsp;&nbsp;•	Rural cities had the least number of drivers, with only 2.6% of the total drivers.

 Total Fares:

-&nbsp;•	Urban cities had the most total fares, with 62.7% of the total fares
+&nbsp;&nbsp;•	Urban cities had the most total fares, with 62.7% of the total fares

-&nbsp;•	Suburban cities were again in the middle with 30.5% of the total fares.
+&nbsp;&nbsp;•	Suburban cities were again in the middle with 30.5% of the total fares.

-&nbsp;•	Rural cities had the smallest total fares, with 6.8% of the total fares.
+&nbsp;&nbsp;•	Rural cities had the smallest total fares, with 6.8% of the total fares.

 ![](Analysis/PyBer_fare_summary.png)

 Average Fare per Ride:

-&nbsp;•	Rural cities had the highest average fare per ride at $34.62.
+&nbsp;&nbsp;•	Rural cities had the highest average fare per ride at $34.62.

-&nbsp;•	Suburban cities had the 2nd highest average fare per ride at $30.97.
+&nbsp;&nbsp;•	Suburban cities had the 2nd highest average fare per ride at $30.97.

-&nbsp;•	Urban cities had the lowest average fare per ride at $24.53.
+&nbsp;&nbsp;•	Urban cities had the lowest average fare per ride at $24.53.

 Average Fare per Driver:

-&nbsp;•	Rural cities had highest average fare per driver at $55.49.
+&nbsp;&nbsp;•	Rural cities had highest average fare per driver at $55.49.

-&nbsp;•	Suburban cities had the 2nd highest average fare per driver at $39.50.
+&nbsp;&nbsp;•	Suburban cities had the 2nd highest average fare per driver at $39.50.

-&nbsp;•	Urban cities had the lowest average fare per driver at $16.57.
+&nbsp;&nbsp;•	Urban cities had the lowest average fare per driver at $16.57.

 ## Summary